aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSX via C# or Online App" h2=".NET API for POTM to XLSX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert POTM files to XLSX.

+The process of converting POTM to XLSX is simple and straightforward.
+It can be done in two steps.
+Firstly, you need to use Aspose.Slides for .NET to export the POTM file to HTML.
+This is done by using the Presentation.Save method, which allows you to save the presentation in HTML format.

+Once the POTM file has been converted to HTML, you can then use Aspose.Cells for .NET to convert the HTML file to XLSX.
+This is done by using the Workbook.LoadFromHtml method, which allows you to load the HTML file into a Workbook object.
+Once the HTML file has been loaded, you can then use the Workbook.Save method to save the Workbook object as an XLSX file.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to XLSX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, you can easily convert POTM files to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+The process is simple and straightforward, and requires only two steps.
+Firstly, you need to use Aspose.Slides for .NET to export the POTM file to HTML.
+After that, you can use Aspose.Cells for .NET to convert the HTML file to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}